 How to successfully communicate the value of your brand to customers

 Effectively communicating value to your stakeholders is critical for your business to achieve its objectives, whether that’s to sell products or services, convince a target investor to buy shares in your company, or recruit and retain the best employees.
 How you communicate the value of your company contributes to building the brand that stakeholders perceive.

 Of course, a lot more goes into building a strong brand, including delivering a top-notch product, being a credible partner and managing your company with integrity.
 But the way you communicate the value of your product opens the door, paves the way and wraps the bow around creating a powerful brand.

 Communicating the value of your product also includes handling dissatisfied customers.
 It is vital you genuinely listen to dissatisfied customers before they damage your reputation and business.
-This article about customer relations management (CRM) provides useful insights into CRM meaning.

 Ana Raman outlines 6 steps to guide you in communicating value to your stakeholders:

 1. Identify what value means to your each of your stakeholders

 Value can mean different things to different people and often it’s presenting it as a solution to a problem they are trying to solve.
 An investor is looking for a financial return, although she may also value responsible behavior in the companies in which she invests.
 A customer may be looking for product value in terms of convenience, quality, or price.
 Employees may see value in doing meaningful work with like-minded colleagues, while a company could measure the value of a service by measuring achievement of strategic objectives as well as the quality of the experience in working with the service provider.

 It’s important to get a good understanding of value and how it is perceived by each of your stakeholders to convincingly communicate your product or service’s value to that audience.

 2. Define what your product or service does, focusing first on benefits and then on features